DisCO: Portrait Distortion Correction with Perspective-Aware 3D GANs: Perspective-aware 3D GAN Inversion

-\paragraph{Landmark regularization} The photometric loss function used in GAN inversion is ineffective for guiding perspective change.
-Therefore, we use landmark loss as our additional constraint to increasing the sensibility to camera-to-subject variation.
-We use the dense landmarks estimated from MediaPipe~\cite{lugaresi2019mediapipe} to calculate ${L}_2$ distance.
-Since there exist many unreliable points, such as the occluded regions, we define an uncertainty-based landmark loss:
+\paragraph{Landmark regularization} The photometric loss function used in GAN inversion is ineffective for representing perspective changes.
+Therefore, we use an additional landmark loss to increase the sensibility of camera-to-subject variation.
+We use the dense landmarks estimated from MediaPipe~\cite{lugaresi2019mediapipe} and calculate their $L2$ distances.
+Since there exist many unreliable landmarks, such as the occluded regions, we define an uncertainty-based landmark loss: